jColeChanged/jColeChanged.github.io/_posts/2021-04-23-notes-on-notes.md

 We could plan out what we are going to create from the beginning and then do the work.
 Alternatively we could keep taking the next step as it becomes natural.
 Or we could operate somewhere in the middle, doing up-front planning sometimes and not following natural continuations at other times.
 In writing circles people call use the label architect and gardener to describe the difference between these approaches.
 In software engineering people use the labels waterfall and agile.
 Regardless of the label this is just the ordering of certain types of work.
 The important point is that we have a graph structure that represents that work and we are choosing how to expand that graph.

-In recognizing that these graphs exist and that we need to fill them in eventually we can structure out note taking process in accordance with the work that we already suspect that we will need to do.
+In recognizing that these graphs exist and that we need to fill them in eventually we can structure our note taking process in accordance with the work that we already suspect that we will need to do.
 Even though we might not be writing a book yet, we assume that we are.
 Then we write the natural continuations as we take notes and interact with our existing body of notes.

 In a traditional note taking system, writing a book is a task that we do.
 In this note taking system books are written as a side-effect of expanding our notes.
-A person could become a published author by extracting a walk from the graph of their notes instead of by explciitly setting out to write a book by creating that same graph.
+A person could become a published author by extracting a walk from the graph of their notes instead of by explicitly setting out to write a book by creating that same graph.

 Although simple to explain to someone who is already familiar with both the web and writing the combination of mediums has surprising power and is worth reading the book to understand more fully.
 Especially since there are many other valuable insights about note taking in the book.